camper2000/Udacity_Project_Pipeline/README.md

 Disaster Response Pipeline Project

 This project is to build a model for an API that classifies disaster messages.
+It can quickly recognize the type of disaster and contribute to instructing the relevant rescue.

 Instructions of Python scripts and web app:
 1. Run the following commands in the project's root directory to set up database and model.